Specialty Laboratory Testing

 As an unfunded independent prescribing doctor, Cindy is in a position to use specialty lab testing with the latest reference ranges and all treatments.

 - To protect against diagnoses like cancer falling between the treatment cracks, prescribing doctors are liable if they don’t provide duty of care followup for lab test results.
 Hence clients requesting a test kit need to book and attend an appointment to review results.
 This issue is serious for prescribing doctors.
-Clients cancelling a followup to review test results will terminate the clinical relationship.
+Clients cancelling a followup to review a test result terminate the clinical relationship.

 - The clinic has occasionally observed the misconception that a prescribing doctor will rubber-stamp an unfamiliar treatment plan.
 That is not correct; prescribing doctors are liable for anything that goes wrong.
 Independent prescribing doctors in particular need to be very careful.
 In the best interest of clients and clinical ethics, a relationship should be formed between clinicians prior to a treatment plan being presented to a prescribing doctor.